 Who Can Join

-8th grade science teachers employed by a public, private, or charter school in North Carolina
+For 2024-2025, 8th grade science teachers employed by a North Carolina public, private, or charter school are eligible to participants.

 How To Join